 The Inspiration for the Kung Fu Panda Movies

 Mount Qingcheng features in Kung Fu Panda 2.
 In Kung Fu Panda 1, DreamWorks only got information from books about ancient China's clothing, architecture, art, totems, and landscape.

 However, Kung Fu Panda 2 is a 3D movie, which required more detail than 2D Kung Fu Panda 1.
 So DreamWorks staff came all the way to China to make the movie more authentic.
 The gate of Mount Qingcheng was stealthily grafted in the Valley of Peace.

 And also in Kung Fu Panda 3, when Po reunites with his biological father Li Shan and his fellow pandas, we see Panda Village, which hides in the Qingcheng Mountains like a utopia.

 The producers of Kung Fu Panda 3 came to Mount Qingcheng in order to envisage the scenes of native panda habitat in the movie.
 Even the moss on the roof is inspired by what DreamWorks staff saw at Mount Qingcheng.

 How to Get There

-Bus No. 101 goes directly from Dujiangyan to Qingcheng Mountain, taking about 30 minutes.
-There are also buses from Chengdu to Qingcheng Mountain every day, which takes about 2 hours.
+Bus 101 goes directly from Dujiangyan to Mount Qingcheng, taking about 30 minutes.
+There are also buses from Chengdu to Mount Qingcheng every day, which take about 2 hours.